borisbaldassari/data-anonymiser/Readme.md

+The published web site for this repository is at https://borisbaldassari.github.io/data-anonymiser/.

 # Anonymise utilities

 This Perl module provides utilities to anonymise data, in the context of dataset generation.
 The idea basically is to encrypt the data with a private/public key system and then throw away the keys.
 It has the following properties: